Verian-Standard/spec/README.md

 This repository and the Verian Standard are in a **pre-alpha, foundational stage.**

-*   ✅ The core concepts and technical approach have been defined.
+*   ✅ The three tiers and technical approach have been defined.
 *   📝 The formal specification is in an early draft stage.
 *   ⚖️ The governance and intellectual property framework has been established (see below).
 *   🌱 This GitHub repository is the designated public home for the standard's future development.